 The political landscape in both the United States and the Philippines have led to some uncertainty about the future of U.S. outsourcing in the country.
 “Gone are the days of strictly evaluating a location based on its cost,” advises Scott Wilson, consultant and co-author of The Black Book of Outsourcing.
 “Today, companies looking to outsource consider the locations’ environmental, political, social and economic health all part of a sound outsourcing strategy.”

-U.S. political powers have indicated the possibility of taxing companies that outsource offshore, while many are concerned with the stability of President Duterte’s leadership in the Philippines.
-But it’s also important to separate real policy from political rhetoric in both countries, say some experts.
+U.S. political powers have indicated the possibility of taxing companies that outsource offshore, while many are concerned with the stability of the President’s leadership in the Philippines.

 Language and culture in the Philippines

 Language and culture will continue to provide a huge benefit to companies that choose to outsource to the Philippines, thanks to an emphasis on teaching English in schools, combined with the service-oriented mentality of the local people.
 “Our satisfaction scores show that clients consistently feel more comfortable communicating with Filipino staffed call centers and help desks, compared to other outsourced voice service locations,” says Wilson.

 Another advantage of locating in the Philippines is for call centers that have requirements for other Asian languages such as Mandarin, Japanese or Cantonese.
 The geographical position of the country means a strong pool of candidates able to meet a breadth of language requirements, even if agents may not all be native speakers.